uin-suka-se/Endurance-Testing/README.md

 3. **AI Analysis** (if API key is provided):
    - Performance evaluation of the tested application
    - Identification of potential issues

+4. **Automatic Notifications**:
+   - Test summary is automatically sent to Discord server when testing completes if Discord webhook URL has been provided
+   - Notification includes key metrics and overall performance assessment

 ### Exporting Results